 Writing a letter is a great way to gain the attention of your local elected representatives, as they must respond to letters from their constituents.

 You can find out who your local representatives are through the Write to Them website.
 We always suggest approaching the right council department first, but if they haven’t been able to help you, the next step is to see if your local councillor will be able to do anything.
-The key thing is to be clear about what you want, how they can be of help and by when.
-If you’re feeling brave, you could always turn up at one of their surgeries — it’s what they’re for!
+The key thing is to be clear about what you want, how they can be of help, and by when.
+If you’re feeling brave, you could always turn up at one of their surgeries — these offer the perfect opportunity to ask your questions and get advice.
+It’s what they’re for!

-If you've had some teething problems with the planning of your event or need help with gaining local support, you can also get in touch with us and the wider network of Eden Project Communities folk for further help or advice.
+If you’ve had some teething problems with the planning of your event or need help seeking council support, you can also get in touch with us and the wider network of Eden Project Communities folk for further help or advice.

 Look out for your local council on social media, you can direct their interest to events and activities by tagging them or commenting where appropriate.